Beaverdell Top Experiences

 - Ride the historic Great Trail (formerly the Trans Canada Trail)

-- Hop in a boat, or stay on shore, as you fish to your heart’s content on our many small lakes.
+- Fish to your heart’s content on our many small lakes.

 - Chill out in the winter with snowshoeing and adventure